×

 Key Market Trends & Highlights

-The Vagal Nerve Stimulation (VNS) Market is poised for substantial growth driven by technological advancements and increasing acceptance of VNS therapy.
+The Vagal Nerve Stimulation Market is poised for substantial growth driven by technological advancements and increasing acceptance in clinical settings.

 Market Size & Forecast